 - Dot the softened oatmeal on the top of the loaves (like little pebbles).
 Cover and let rise until doubled, about 45 minutes.

-- Bake at 350 degrees for 1 hour or until browned on top.
+- Bake at 350°F until browned on top, about 1 hour.
 Turn bread on to cooling rack to let cool before serving.

 More Bread Recipes